i carry on in absentia

 forges space for Cardinal guilts

-Smiling broadly, making room for me,
+Smiling devilishly, making room for me,